Epiphqny/Multiple-instance-learning/README.md

 ## Data prepare

 We will not provide the original dataset, but you can build it using your own dataset.
-Among them, **resized2014** is image dataset, **img_tag.txt** is the mapping dict file of image to tags, having that, you can generate the **zh_voacb.pkl** vocabulary file using https://github.com/Epiphqny/Multiple-instance-learning/blob/master/data_process/build_vocab.py
+Among them, **resized2014** is image dataset, **img_tag.txt** is the mapping dict file of image to tags, having that, you can generate the **zh_vocab.pkl** vocabulary file using https://github.com/Epiphqny/Multiple-instance-learning/blob/master/data_process/build_vocab.py

+### Example

+img_tag.txt(with number id represent different image name):

+1\tab girl,bottle,car

+2\tab boy

+3\tab child,bike

+...

+zh_vocab.pkl

+self.idx2word={1:girl,2:bottle,3:boy,4:car...}

+self.word2idx={girl:1,bottle:2,boy:3,car:4...}